knuesel/typst-minideck/examples/tutorial.typ

   ]
   ```

-  (In minideck, level 3 is a section title and 5 a slide title.)
+  (In minideck, level 3 is a section title and 5 a slide title)
 ]

 #slide[